Geodesics and flows in a Poissonian city: Complements and conclusion

 \subsection{User equilibrium}

-The notion of UE (User-Equilibrium \citealp{Wardrop-1952}, contemporary with the related notion of Nash equilibrium) supposes that each user has a utility structure for choosing which route they might take based on travel time, which is affected only on available route-lengths but also on flow along the routes.
-Interest is then focused on systems of choices by users which result in User Equilibrium; no one user can obtain a shorter route by varying their own route.
-Explorations have already been made in the context of queueing theory: see for example \citet{CalvertSolomonZiedins-1997}, who consider the effect of augmenting a simple queueing network and \citet{AfimeimoungaSolomonZiedins-2005}, who consider a system of interactions between a \(\cdot/M/1\) queue and a \(\cdot/N^{(N)}/\infty\) batch queue.
-There are interesting possibilities in the context of the Poissonian city, for example considering that traffic from \(p^-\) to \(p^+\) chooses each of the two possible routes prescribed by the semi-perimeter algorithm according to considerations both of length and of integrated total flow along the routes.
+The notion of UE [user equilibrium, \citet{Wardrop-1952}, contemporary with the related notion of Nash equilibrium] supposes that each user has a utility structure for choosing which route they might take based on travel time, which is affected not only by available route lengths but also by flow along the routes.
+Interest is then focused on systems of choices by users which result in user equilibrium; no one user can obtain a shorter route by varying their own route.
+Explorations have already been made in the context of queueing theory;\vadjust{\goodbreak} see, for example, \citet{CalvertSolomonZiedins-1997}, who consider the effect of augmenting a simple queueing network and \citet{AfimeimoungaSolomonZiedins-2005}, who consider a system of interactions between a $\cdot/M/1$ queue and a $\cdot/N^{(N)}/\infty $ batch queue.
+There are interesting possibilities in the context of the Poissonian city, for example, considering that traffic from $p^-$ to $p^+$ chooses each of the two possible routes prescribed by the semiperimeter algorithm according to considerations both of length and of integrated total flow along the routes.

-Such problems are naturally formulated in terms of phase transitions in statistical mechanics, perhaps using the improper stationary anisotropic Poisson line process of Section \ref{sec:limiting-object}.
+Such problems are naturally formulated in terms of phase transitions in statistical mechanics, perhaps using the improper stationary anisotropic Poisson line process of Section~\ref{sec:limiting-object}.